The Tin Drum-1979

 There is no way Ford v Ferrari should have received a Best Picture nomination.
 Either Us (2019), Hustlers (2019), or A Beautiful Day in the Neighborhood (2019) could have deservedly taken its spot.

-Warranted are nominations for Film Editing, Sound Editing, and Sound Mixing in which it won the first two.
+Warranted are nominations for Film Editing, Sound Editing, and Sound Mixing, for which it won the first two.
 More realistic is for Christian Bale to have been awarded a Best Supporting Actor nomination, which he did not receive.

 Sometimes the Academy gets it right, sometimes they don’t.

-Being a non-race car-driving aficionado might have hindered my enjoyment of the film over a more passionate viewer.
-For those seeking a standard rev ’em up, male-driven race car film, kick up your heels and enjoy the ride- you’ll love it.
-Ford v Ferrari (2019) will only marginally please those seeking deeper meaning in film or film as art.
+For those seeking a standard, rev ’em up, male-driven race car film, kick up your heels and enjoy the ride —you’ll love it.
+Ford v Ferrari (2019) will only marginally please those seeking a deeper meaning in film or film as an art form.

-The film will certainly be remembered as one as mainstream and Hollywood produced as humanly possible.
+The film will undoubtedly be remembered as one of the most mainstream and Hollywood-produced films possible.

-Oscar Nominations: Best Picture, Best Sound Editing (won), Best Sound Mixing, Best Film Editing (won)
+Oscar Nominations: 2 wins- Best Picture, Best Sound Editing (won), Best Sound Mixing, Best Film Editing (won)

 Ready or Not-2019